ICESAT-2HackWeek/Hackweek2024-ICESat-2-Near-Shore-Bathymetry/README.md

 https://www.dhyg.de/images/fachbeitraege/DOI_10.23784_HN117_03.pdf<br />

 ### Workflow
 * We will be using Google Colab for executing the Python notebooks.
-We would like to integrate the GitHub repository with Google Colab. https://stackoverflow.com/questions/67553747/how-do-i-link-a-github-repository-to-a-google-colab-notebook<br />
+We would like to integrate the GitHub repository with Google Colab.<br />
+  https://stackoverflow.com/questions/67553747/how-do-i-link-a-github-repository-to-a-google-colab-notebook<br />
 * Results and other documentations can be stored on Google Doc/Drive.
 I'll host some data on the University of Kiel cloud.
 * For drafting a manuscript resulting from this work, we will work collaboratively on Overleaf: https://www.overleaf.com/